AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 - Battery voltage is measured with the ESP32 ADC.
 - Fridge temperature with a Dallas DS18B20 OneWire sensor (easily extendable with more sensors).
 - True parallel processing: Reading OneWire sensor as isolated task on second core of ESP32 (sensor reading is blocking for about 750 ms).
-- Checking voltage and temperature levels against predefined values and generating an alarm with a piezo alarm buzzer
+- Checking voltage and temperature levels against predefined values and generating an alarm with a piezo alarm buzzer.
 - Acknowledgement of alarm with a button.
 - Showing fridge temperature in web browser (nice JavaScript gauge).
 - JSON interface on port 90 to request NMEA2000 data via JSON request (see M5Stack Display repository for example on usage).